dhoyle/splicedocs-jekyll/pages/BestPractices/Ingestion/Streaming.md

 ### 3. Use the table  {#usetable}

-Once the application is running, you can query the table and use the information for other purposes.
+Once the application is running and data is streaming, you can query the table and use the information for other purposes.
 For example, you could use the weather data to train a machine learning model that predicts how weather will impact delivery dates.

 Here is a simple query you can use to verify that the table has been populated: